imysryasir/gensyn-judge-update/README.md

 # How to Contribute to the JUDGE👇

-## Simply Update your Gensyn Node👇
+## All You Need to do is Update your Gensyn Node👇

 ### If your Node is running, then Goto Logs and stop it using " Ctrl + C"